FAQ Open Data

 Sharing data as openly as possible is crucial for two main reasons:

 First, data availability guarantees transparency and supports the replicability of studies.
-Thus, it is part of good scientific practice in line with the Charité Charter on Good Scientific Practice and the DFG Guidelines on the Handling of Research Data.
+Thus, it is part of good scientific practice in line with the DFG Code on Safeguarding Good Scientific Practice (“Leitlinien zur Sicherung guter wissenschaftlicher Praxis”, only in German) and the DFG Guidelines on the Handling of Research Data.

 Second, making data open allows for different analyses, combinations and meta-analyses of data, thus opening up new avenues for scientific exploration.